ftnt-cse/soc_simulator/scenarios/FortiSOAR/Advanced_Phishing_Email/readme.md

 -  A running FortiSOAR 6.4.4+ installation
 -  An Installed content pack
 -  A configured Code Snippet connector
+-  For a more realistic scenario, a working Exchange server (Optional)

 # Installation
 Download the soc_simulator to your FortiSOAR VM (or any box with Python3) and install it with the following commands: